Community Grants

 Moving Melbourne Community Grants

-Metro’s Moving Melbourne Community Grants Program supports not-for-profit organisations across Melbourne doing important work to help improve mental health.
+Metro’s Moving Melbourne Community Grants Program is now open for 2026!
+The program supports not-for-profit organisations across Melbourne doing important work to help improve mental health.
 Any not-for-profit helping to improve people’s mental health can apply – it could be a local sporting club, school, community centre or local health service.
-Applications for Metro’s Moving Melbourne Community Grants are now open.
-Submit your application by 5pm, Thursday 17 April (AEST) APPLY NOW

 • Funds ($5,000, $10,000 or $20,000 grants)